schicwp/dinky-cms/doc/EXTENDING.md

 bean                        | description                               | notes
 ---                         | ---                                       | ----
 ContentService              | allows querying of the content database   | should not be used to write content, otherwise, validation and workflow will be ignored.
 Use **ContentSubmissionService** to write content
-ContentSubmissionService    | allows submission og content              |
+ContentSubmissionService    | allows submission of content              |
 SearchService               | gives access to search indexes            | see [search](SEARCH.md) for more info on search AuthService                 | gives access to current auth context      |